microsoft/HoloJS/README.md

 # HoloJS

-HoloJS is a framework for creating holographic applications using JavaScript and WebGL.
+HoloJS is a framework for creating UWP applications using JavaScript and WebGL.

 HoloJS is a C++ library that hosts Chakra to run JavaScript code, and also hosts ANGLE to handle OpenGL ES graphics calls.
 OpenGL ES calls are translated from WebGL calls by the